ssh-broker-config — SSH Connection Broker configuration file format

 This element defines a local tunnel (port forwarding).
 It

-has five attributes: type
+has five attributes: type, listen-port,

-attribute defines the type of the
+The type attribute defines the type of the

 tunnel.
-This can be currently tcp
+This can be currently tcp, ftp,

-or socks
+or socks.

-attribute defines the local
+The listen-port attribute defines the local

 port to be listened.
-The dst-host
+The dst-host and dst-port

 attributes define the destination host.
 The value of

-can be either an IP address or a domain
+dst-host can be either an IP address or a domain

 name.
-The default is 127.0.0.1
+The default is 127.0.0.1 (localhost).

-attribute defines whether
+The allow-relay attribute defines whether

 connections are allowed from outside the localhost.
 The default is